What do Harvard, Johns Hopkins, MIT, Stanford and the University of Texas at Tyler have in common?

 “They tell you if you’re going to see a doctor to make sure the doctor has spent 10,000 hours or has 10 years’ experience to ensure they have seen any problem somebody may have,” he said.
 “I’ve spent the 10,000 hours and done what I needed to do.”

-Rathnam capped (and gowned) his quest when he graduated with an online Master of Business Administration in Healthcare Management from UT Tyler in 2016.
+Rathnam capped (and gowned) his quest when he graduated with an online Master of Business Administration with a Concentration in Healthcare Management from UT Tyler in 2016.

 “My wife said, ‘You’re addicted to learning,’” he said.
 “I wanted to get the MBA, and several other schools accepted me, when I found out about UT Tyler.
 Their program was different from the others.
 For me, that was important.”